MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-quickstart-install-report-server.md

    ms.workload="powerbi"
    ms.date="05/10/2017"
    ms.author="asaxton"/>

 # Quickstart: Install Power BI Report Server

 Installing Power BI Report Server itself is very quick.
 From downloading, to installing and configuring, you should be up and running within a few minutes.

 This is a quick look at how to install a report server if you just want to get up and running with a new server.
-For more detail information on installing a report server, see [Installing a Power BI Report Server](reportserver-install-report-server.md).
+For more detail information on installing a report server, see [Install Power BI Report Server](reportserver-install-report-server.md).

 ## Before you begin